 2. Clear skies and great views

-It’s definitely cold in Tibet in the winter, but not like most people think, especially since December and January are dry months with abundant, high-altitude sun that really warms you during the day.
-The average high in Lhasa in January/February is around 45 fahrenheit/7.3 centigrade, and the lows are 15 fahrenheit/-10 centigrade.
-With the clear skies and sunshine come fabulous views.
+It’s definitely cold in Tibet in the winter, but not like most people think, especially since December and January are dry months with abundant, the high-altitude sun that really warms you during the day.
+The average high in Lhasa in January/February is around 45 fahrenheit/7.3 centigrade, and the lows are 15 fahrenheit/-10 centigrades.
+With the clear skies and the sunshine come fabulous views.

 3. Tibetan pilgrims

-Pilgrims from all over Tibet pour into Lhasa during the winter months, visiting the Jokhang and the major monasteries.
+Pilgrims from all over Tibet Pour into Lhasa during the winter months, visiting the Jokhang and the major monasteries.
 You can see Tibetans from all walks of life, and experience Lhasa’s devout heart — multitudes of Tibetans practicing Tibetan Buddhism.
 Losar, the Tibetan New Year, happens in late winter and is an amazing cultural moment.
-In 2015, the first day of Losar will be February 19.
-(Note: see winter travel notes below for important info on late February.)

 4. Cheaper prices